 HURRICANE IDALIA - NHC WIND SWATH AND FLORIDA CHASE LOCATION

 Above is the chase map and storm path details, including my chase for this storm.
 The main part of the map shows the storm intensity path (triangles indicating the formative and post-tropical stages, and the circles a named storm such as tropical storm or hurricane).
 This is off the Wiki Commons / NHC sites.
 The "warmer" colors indicate storm intensity, and the landfall is orange denoting category 3 (or 4 status while offshore) near Taylor County in the Florida "Big-Bend" / Nature Coast area early on August 30.
 The wind (tropical storm / gale and hurricane) envelopes, courtesy of the National Hurricane Center "wind history" product, are overlaid in orange and red (respectively).
 The annotations show important features of the evolution of hurricane Idalia, as well as key points and driving paths (blue) of the storm chase.
 The lower-right inset shows the path of the core and eye of hurricane Idalia, depicted in yellow, as it made landfall near Keaton Beach, and moved NNE over Athena and southeast Perry, and continued on to cause wind damage in Live Oak, Florida during the morning of August 30.
-The blue path is the driving paths as I was hurricane chasing.
 Storm surge stretched well south of where the core of Idalia made landfall, causing extensive coastal flooding in addition to the strong winds.

 HURRICANE IDALIA - VISIBLE SATELLITE IMAGE